IBM-Bluemix-Docs/cloud-object-storage-infrastructure/archiving.md

 # Archiving Data

-Cloud Object Storage Archive is our [lowest cost option]( https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) option for data that is rarely accessed.
+{{site.data.keyword.cos_full}} Archive is our [lowest cost option]( https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) option for data that is rarely accessed.
 Archive works with our existing storage class tiers.
 You can leverage our on-line cold vault option or transition data from any of the storage tiers to long term offline archive.

-You can archive objects using web console, REST API, and 3rd party tools that are integrated with Cloud Object Storage.
+You can archive objects using web console, REST API, and 3rd party tools that are integrated with IBM Cloud Object Storage.

 ## Add and manage Archive policy on a bucket